 - Participated on various community committees including the Fraser Valley Human Dignity Coalition.

 - Supported community diversity events such as the Fraser Valley Cultural Diversity Awards and AbbyFest.

 - Worked in partnership on the Abbotsford Indo Canadian Seniors Project, funded by the Union of BC Municipalities, in partnership with the Centre for Indo-Canadian Studies at the University of the Fraser Valley.

 - Worked in partnership on the Abbotsford Building Connections project - In 2010, the City of Abbotsford received a grant worth $434,596 from Citizenship and Immigration Canada to implement the Abbotsford Building Connections Project.
 The objectives were for the City of Abbotsford to become more culturally integrated and to increase intercultural and interfaith connections at both the community and the neighbourhood level.

-The Fraser Valley Diversity and Immigration Partnership Council brings different people and organizations together, providing education, resources and support to achieve common goals.
-To find out more about this initiative, visit Fraser Valley Diversity.
+The Abbotsford Local Immigration Partnership brings different people and organizations together, providing education, resources and support to achieve common goals.
+To find out more about this initiative, visit the Abbotsford Local Immigration Partnership website.